All You Need to Know About Refinancing Your Mortgage

-When you get pre-approved for a mortgage, you get an idea about the value of your home as well as the mortgage payments associated with it.
-The pre-approval process also guarantees a fixed interest rate for a specific period of time and you are protected against the unexpected increase in interest rates.
-Another important thing to remember is that you are not obligated to the bank or even the mortgage broker after the pre-approval process and there is no cost associated with obtaining a mortgage pre-approval.
+When you get pre-approved for a mortgage, you get an idea about the value of your home, as well as the mortgage payments associated with it.
+The pre-approval process also guarantees a fixed interest rate for a specific period of time.
+You are protected against the unexpected increase in interest rates.
+Also remember that you are not obligated to the bank or even the mortgage broker after the pre-approval process.
+There is no cost associated with obtaining a mortgage pre-approval.

-Breaking your mortgage contract for a lower interest rate makes sense especially if you can save money over the long period of time.
-However, you need to look at the numbers i.e. the penalty (if any) for breaking the contract and of course, the size of your remaining mortgage.
+Breaking your mortgage contract for a lower interest rate makes sense if you can save money over a long period of time.
+However, you need to look at the numbers, i.e. the penalty (if any) for breaking the contract, and the size of your remaining mortgage.

-The easiest way to access to access home equity is by breaking your mortgage.
+The easiest way to access home equity is by breaking your mortgage.
 You can also think about taking an equity line of credit or blending/extending your mortgage with the current lender.

 If you have enough equity in your home, you can use the amount to get rid of high-interest debt.
 For example, you can use refinancing to pay out outstanding debts such as a car loan, credit card bill or even a different line of credit.
 There are a variety of refinancing options that allow you to consolidate all of your outstanding debt.

-Though mortgage rates these days are pretty attractive, many Canadians now are thinking about refinancing before the mortgage rates go higher.
-Yes, you do have the chance to do some refinancing and swap your high-interest rate existing mortgage with a lower rate plan.
+Though mortgage rates these days are pretty attractive, many Canadians now are thinking about refinancing before the mortgage rates increase.
+You have a chance to refinance and swap your high-interest rate mortgage with a lower rate plan.
 But this is just one way of getting things done.

 Here are some of the other options that can help you refinance your mortgage.

-You can think about breaking your existing mortgage contract early to make the most of lower interest rate and access home equity.
+Consider breaking your mortgage contract early to make the most of a lower interest rate and access home equity.
 In this case, you can take on a new mortgage contract with a lender of your choice for a lower interest rate.

-Your existing lender can offer you a better mortgage plan by blending your existing mortgage with the money you borrow at existing market rate.
+Your lender can offer a better mortgage plan by blending your existing mortgage with money borrowed at market rate.
 Blended interest rates, however, will be higher than most other competitive mortgage rates in the market.
 Make sure you do your research and compare the new blended or extended mortgage rate with other offers before making a final decision.

-Well the costs depend on the strategy you choose to access home equity or get your mortgage interest rate lowered.
-Regardless of the strategy you use, you are required to pay legal costs to the lawyer to change the type of financing on your mortgage title.
-If your mortgage balance is higher than $200,000, you won’t be required to pay the legal fee as it will be covered by the broker or lender.
+The costs depend on the strategy you choose to access home equity or to get your mortgage interest rate lowered.
+Regardless of the strategy, you are required to pay legal costs to the lawyer to change the type of financing on your mortgage title.
+If your mortgage balance is higher than $200,000, you won’t be required to pay the legal fee.
+It will be covered by the broker or lender.

-You are most likely to be hit with a mortgage penalty if you decide to end your contract in the middle of the term.
+If you decide to end your contract in the middle of the term, you are most likely to be hit with a mortgage penalty.
 Your lender might charge you with a prepayment penalty if you want to break the contract to take advantage of lower interest rates or you want to access home equity.
 In the case of fixed mortgage rates, this penalty usually is three months interest or IRD depending on which is higher.
-On the other hand, if you have variable mortgage rates, the penalty that you are required to pay is simply 3 months interest.
+The penalty that you are required to pay is three months if you have variable mortgage rates.

-If you answered yes, get in touch with your mortgage broker who could help you choose the best mortgage refinancing strategy.
+If you answered yes, get in touch with your mortgage broker who can help you choose the best mortgage refinancing strategy.
 Remember, like any other financial decision, you need to do your research before selecting a new mortgage plan.
-When you are working with a mortgage broker, all your questions will be answered quickly.
+All your questions will be answered quickly when you work with a mortgage broker.
 What’s better is that a mortgage broker can help you get through the process of refinancing quickly and efficiently, and more importantly, can help you find the lowest interest rate around.